NehaRavikumar/conway-github-warning/README.md

 - expansion in secret usage
 - personalized exfiltration patterns

-Crucially, these signals are surfaced **even when no exploit or outage has yet occurred**, reflecting the insight that workflow abuse is often detectable *before* damage is visible.
+Crucially, these signals are surfaced even when no exploit or outage has yet occurred, reflecting the insight that workflow abuse is often detectable before damage is visible.

 ---